-China's increasing presence at the Bab al-Mandeb, one of the world's most strategic chokepoints, and its military base in Djibouti, have attracted researchers' attention (Styan 2020; Cabestan 2019; Gresh 2017).
-Geoffrey Gresh (2017: 39-40) suggests that China's "far sea" strategy in recent years through the Maritime Silk Road of the 21st century has demonstrated its desire for "blue-water expansion" and "thirst for energy".
-China's geostrategic move through the MSR and its adoption of Alfred Thayer Mahan's concept of sea power show that the emphasis is not only on coastal defense but also on far sea defense to protect the country's transportation routes.
+Cabestan 2019; Gresh 2017).
+Geoffrey Gresh suggests that China's "far sea" strategy in recent years through the Maritime Silk Road of the 21st century has demonstrated its desire for "blue-water expansion" and "thirst for energy" (Gresh 39, 40-41).
+China's geostrategic move through the MSR and its adoption of Mahan's concept of sea power show that the emphasis is not only on the coastal defense and but also on far sea defense to protect the country's transportation routes.
 The maritime chokepoints along global sea lines of communications (SLOCs) are strategic locations to secure trade routes and energy routes.
-The Bab al-Mandeb, located between Yemen on the Arabian Peninsula, and Djibouti and Eritrea in the Horn of Africa, linking the Indian Ocean to the Red Sea and Suez Canal, is one of these strategic points (Gresh 2017: 39).
-According to the statistics of the US Energy Information Administration, an estimated 3.3 million barrels of oil passed through the strait per day in 2015, out of a world total of about 43 million barrels per day shipped by tankers (US Energy Information Administration 2019).
+The Bab-el-Mandeb, located between Yemen on the Arabian Peninsula, and Djibouti and Eritrea in the Horn of Africa, linking the Indian Ocean to the Red Sea and Suez Canal, is one of these strategic points (Gresh 2017: 39).
+According to the statistics of the US Energy Information Administration, an estimated 3.3 mio. barrels of oil passed through the Strait per day in 2015, out of a world total of about 43 mio. barrels per day shipped by tankers (US Energy Information Administration 2019).

-In November 2015, the Chinese government announced its decision to build a military base in Djibouti, completed in 2017, further displaying Beijing's need to protect its security interests in Africa, the Middle East, and the Indian Ocean and to compete with the "West-dominated world order" (Cabestan 2019: 2).
+In November 2015, the Chinese government announced the decision to build a military base in Djibouti, completed in 2017, further displayed Beijing's need to protect its security interests in Africa, the Middle East, and the Indian Ocean and to compete with the "West-dominated world order" (Cabestan 2019: 2).
 Close to Djibouti, Egypt's Suez Canal economic zone also has integrated with China since the beginning of the BRI.
-The Suez Canal has always been a strategically crucial chokepoint and was the cause of rivalry between several great powers during the colonial period in the 19th and 20th centuries, including the British, the French, the German, the US, and the Soviet Union empires.
-In the 21st century, with the BRI, its global infrastructure project, China has undoubtedly entered the stage.
-Cabestan points out that the Djibouti Base, initially as "logistics support facility", providing "rest and rehabilitation" for the People's Liberation Army (PLA), and "base for UN peacekeeping and humanitarian rescue", has rapidly turned into a "full-fledged naval and army base, able to conduct all sorts of missions, including combat operations" (Cabestan 2019: 1, 16).
-Djibouti's case also shows the impact of the debt diplomacy that has been debated and criticized (Styan 2020: 201-202).
+The Suez Canal has always been a strategically crucial chokepoint and was the cause of rivalry between several great powers during the colonial period in the 19th and 20th centuries, including the British, the French, the German, and the US and the Soviet Union empires.
+In the 21st century, with BRI's global infrastructure project, China has undoubtedly entered the stage.
+Cabestan points out that Djibouti Base, initially as "logistics support facility", providing "rest and rehabilitation" for the People's Liberation Army (PLA), and "base for UN peacekeeping and humanitarian rescue", has rapidly turned into a "full-fledged naval and army base, able to conduct all sorts of missions, including combat operations" (Cabestan 2019:1, 16).
+Djibouti's case also shows the impact of the debt-diplomacy that has been debated and criticized (Styan\2020: 201-202).

-Other cases are the Strait of Hormuz where a third of the world's liquified natural gas passes through, also a quarter of total global oil consumption.
+Other cases are the Strait of Hormuz where a third of the world's liquified natural gas passes through also a quarter of the total global oil consumption.
 The China-Pakistan Economic Corridor will link the southwestern port of Gwadar via the Strait of Hormuz to Kashgar in China's northwestern autonomous region Xinjiang.
 This corridor will shorten the distance by 12,000 km (Lin 2017).
 The Panama Canal in Central America that connects the Pacific and Atlantic Oceans is another chokepoint that China's Silk Road has secured.
 China established its diplomatic ties with Panama after Panama ceased its diplomatic relationship with Taiwan in June 2017.
 Five months later, China and Panama signed 19 bilateral cooperation agreements.
-These agreements affirmed that "Panama adheres to the Chinese Silk Road Initiative, enhancing its role as the 'great connection' with the Panama Canal, ... and further strengthening world maritime trade" (Garzon 2017).
+These agreements affirmed that "Panama adheres to the Chinese Silk Road Initiative, enhancing its role as the 'great connection' with the Panama Canal, (...) and further strengthening world maritime trade" (Garzon 2017).